-Cusco is surprisingly large and the best way to get your bearings once arriving is to join a free walking tour.
+Cusco is surprisingly large and the best way to get your bearings once you arrive is to join a free walking tour.

 We aren’t always fans of these tours (sometimes we think they are boring) but Cusco is an exception.
 There is a lot of interesting history and hidden alleys that only a local could show you.

-Show up at the Plaza de Armas any day at 10 am 12:30 pm or 3 pm and there will be a tour you can join with Free Walking Tour Cusco which costs nothing but a tip at the end.
+Show up at the Plaza de Armas any day at 9:45 am 12:30 pm or 3 pm and there will be a tour you can join with Free Walking Tour Cusco which costs nothing but a tip at the end.
 Perfect for someone on a backpacker budget in Cusco.

 2. Hike Rainbow Mountain

-Expect to pay about $30 for a tour including breakfast and an English-speaking guide.
+Expect to pay about $49 USD for a tour including breakfast, a buffet lunch, and an English-speaking guide.

 Keep in mind that it is a 12 km/7.5 mile hike at over 5,000 meters/16.404 ft above sea level.
 So, only tackle Rainbow Mountain after being acclimatized for a few days in Cusco (and if you aren’t feeling up to the hike, bring an extra 80 soles to ride a horse.)